andlzanon/lod-personalized-recommender/README.md

     python main.py --mode=run --dataset=lastfm --begin=0 --end=9 --alg="MostPop BPRMF UserKNN PageRank NCF EASE" --reord="MostPop BPRMF UserKNN PageRank NCF EASE" --nreorder=10 --pitems=0.1 --policy=last

-To run a statistical relevance test for ranking metrics use the following command in which the bprmf baseline is compared to the proposed reordering with policy of last items, percentage of historic items to build user profile of 0.1 and reordering of the top 10 of the baseline:
+To run a statistical relevance test for ranking metrics, considering all the folds, use the following command in which the bprmf baseline is compared to the proposed reordering with policy of last items, percentage of historic items to build user profile of 0.1 and reordering of the top 10 of the baseline:

     python main.py --mode=validate --dataset=lastfm --sufix=path[policy=last_items=01_reorder=10_hybrid] --baseline=bprmf --method="both" --save=1 --metrics="MAP AGG_DIV NDCG GINI ENTROPY COVERAGE"